9 Female Architectural Photographers You Should Know In 2023January 9, 2023

 Drawing from the precision required from her science background (molecular biology, microbiology, virology), much of her work focuses on details of the built environment, resulting in bold yet elegant images.

 Born in 1984, Ramona Elena Balaban lives in Como, Italy with her husband Riccardo and their two sons Tommaso and Edoardo.
-She studied Law and was a member of the Restorative Justice and Criminal Mediation Studies Centre at the University of Insubria, but in 2017 she realized that her path was a different one and abandoned the university dedicating herself professionally, as a self-taught photographer, to interior, architecture and portrait photography.
+She studied Law and was a member of the Restorative Justice and Criminal Mediation Studies Centre at the University of Insubria.
+In 2017 she realized that her path was a different one and abandoned the university dedicating herself professionally, as a self-taught photographer, to interior, architecture and portrait photography.

 Francesca Pompei, graduated with Honour in Philosophy, is a Rome based professional photographer focused on arts and architectural images.
 Her work has been awarded internationally and exhibited widely in museums and photo festivals.